cmseaton42/extensify/README.md

 # extensify
-A simple lightweight plugin framework for node :rocket:
+A simple and lightweight plugin framework for node :rocket:

+## API
+Documentation to follow as project matures 😄